dealcracker/DefliMongoDB/README.md

-#### *A huge thanks goes out to @BigMaxi!
+#### *A huge thank you goes out to @BigMaxi!
 His countless hours to improve and test these scripts have been invaluable!*

 # Defli MongoDB Connector Install Script
-This shell script installs the Defli MongoDB Connector on a Defli Ground Station by automating the official installation instructions.
-This script is compatible with Ubuntu 22.04 and 23.04 64-bit.
+These shell scripts help to install the Defli ground station.
+One script installs the base Defli ground station on a new device.
+Another script installs the new Defli MongoDB Connector on new or existing ground stations.
+A third script removes the old SOCAT connector from a ground station.
+These scripts are compatible with the 64-bit version of Ubuntu 20.04, 22.04, and 23.04 as well as Rasberry Pi OS.
+The current recommended OS from Defli Networks is Ubuntu 22.04.

 ## MongoDB Connector Install Script
 Use this script to install the new MongoDB connector on your existing Defli Ground station.